rgruebel/ha_zigbee2mqtt_networkmap/README.md

 **Instructions**
 1. Download or clone [https://github.com/rgruebel/ha_zigbee2mqtt_networkmap](https://github.com/rgruebel/ha_zigbee2mqtt_networkmap)
 2. Copy "custom_components/zigbee2mqtt_networkmap" and content to your "custom_components" folder.
 3. Add the following to your configuration.yaml.
 It is possible to update the map directly via button.
-If you want to use this functionality you also have to activate the webhook component
+If you want to use this functionality you also have to activate the webhook component.
+Otherwise you have to use the service "zigbee2mqtt_networkmap.update"

         webhook: